nickknw/nickknowlson.com/_posts/2013-03-10-counting-powers-of-two.markdown

 ---

-Where `x` represents the thousands digits and is equal to 1 or greater (multiple digits work fine but substituting 0 in doesn't make any sense):
+Where `x` represents the thousands digits and is equal to 1 or greater (multiple digits work fine but substituting 0 in doesn't end up making any sense):

     (x * 1000) + ((25 * x) - x)